7 Great Weighted Vest Workout Ideas You Can Do In 2023

 Weighted planking is a great way to work for multiple muscle groups while also improving your balance and stamina.

-Using your body to support yourself and the weighted vest can avoid putting unnecessary strain on your joints.
+Using your body to support yourself and the weighted vest, like a versatile vest with adjustable belt, can avoid putting unnecessary strain on your joints.

 Holding the position for an extended period will challenge your muscles and see results quickly.